Skip to content

 The spec is the product

 Sortie is developed spec-first.
-The architecture document — roughly 2,100 lines of normative specification — defines every entity, state machine, algorithm, and validation rule.
+The architecture document defines every entity, state machine, algorithm, and validation rule.
 Any code that drifts from the spec is a bug, not a creative interpretation.

 This is unusual for open-source projects but essential for an orchestrator.
 State machine correctness in Sortie is a safety concern, not an aesthetic preference.
 A bug in the retry logic could mean an agent retrying the same destructive operation indefinitely.
 A flaw in reconciliation could mean agents running against issues that humans already resolved.
 When you manage autonomous agents touching production codebases, you need the kind of rigor that comes from writing the spec first and coding against it, rather than evolving behavior through ad-hoc commits.